TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Commandize "Add player" and "Restart" in editor

 - separate field address types in property editor
 - add a match-global rng seed offset to mode state
-- let a random character pick the bomb
-- Make a command for adding a player in editor?

 - After round restart,
 	- Propagate movement flags!